naftalic/ddmif/lp_and_simplex.md

 print('*'*100)
 ```

-Here, the optimal solution is
+The optimal solution to the linear programming problem is given by

 $$
 (x^*,z)=((24,8),1360).